freeman-lab/gl-scene/README.md

 ]
 ```

-We can add these shapes and their styles to our scene, initialize, and draw!
+Then add these shapes and their styles to our scene, initialize, and draw!

 ```javascript
 scene.shapes(shapes, styles)